Have you ever wondered if you can use your laptop as a second monitor for your Windows or Mac desktop?

 Laptop as a Second Monitor with Space Desk

-If you want to avoid compatibility issue nightmares with Miracast then you can use the Space Desk third party application.
-With Space Desk there is software for your desktop and your laptop to install.
+If you want to avoid compatibility issue nightmares with Miracast, you can use the Space Desk third-party application.
+With Space Desk, there is software for your desktop and your laptop to install.

-Once I installed Space Desk I found it very easy to set my laptop up as a second monitor.
-It was a lot easier than using Miracast to be honest.
-You can use the software to create a second screen with a tablet device and even your smartphone.
+Once I installed Space Desk, I found it easy to set my laptop up as a second monitor.
+It was a lot easier than using Miracast, to be honest.
+In addition, you can use the software to create a second screen with a tablet device and even your smartphone.

 Use Synergy for making your Laptop a Second Screen

 Another good application is Synergy.
-With this application there is an auto configure function that works really well.
-It will cost you around $10 to use Synergy and if you want the added security of using SSL encryption then you will have to pay around $30.
-But the application does work well and the setup is hassle free.
+With this application, there is an auto-configure function that works really well.
+It will cost you around $10 to use Synergy, and if you want the added security of using SSL encryption, you will have to pay around $30.
+But the application does work well, and the setup is hassle-free.

 Laptop Monitor with InputDirector

-InputDirector works in a similar way to Synergy but there is no auto configuration capability.
-This doesn’t mean that you should dismiss it as an option because the setup is not that difficult as all you need to do is to correctly configure your computers for master and slave.
+InputDirector works similarly to Synergy, but there is no auto-configuration capability.
+However, this doesn’t mean that you should dismiss it as an option because the setup is not that difficult, as all you need to do is configure your computers for master and slave correctly.
 Even better is that you can get this software free if it is just for personal use.

-For the host computer the software is free but you will need to purchase the client software for your laptop.
-This is going to cost you around $20 but the application is so good it is worth it.
+For the host computer, the software is free, but you will need to purchase the client software for your laptop.
+This will cost you around $20, but the application is so good it is worth it.

 It gets better.
-There is also a client app for a Windows computer so if you have a Mac desktop and a Windows laptop you are good to go.
-Again this is going to cost about $20 but it really is the easiest solution.
+There is also a client app for a Windows computer, so you are good to go if you have a Mac desktop and a Windows laptop.
+Again this is going to cost about $20, but it really is the easiest solution.
 The app supports Windows 7 or higher operating systems.

 So you can use your Laptop as a Monitor

-All of the methods here will work wirelessly so there is no need for any cables.
-Miracast takes a bit of effort to setup and if you don’t fancy that then there are some good third party solutions available.
+All of the methods here will work wirelessly, so there is no need for any cables.
+However, Miracast takes a bit of effort to set up, and if you don’t fancy that, then there are some good third-party solutions available.
 So get to it and use your laptop as a useful second screen to improve your productivity today.